Coton Hill, Shropshire: History and development

-The area is believed to have been populated before the Norman Conquest, and its occupants were described as being cotters (someone who farmed or reared cattle).
+The area is believed to have been populated before the Norman Conquest, and its occupants were described as being cotters (a smallholder or peasant farmer).

 Coton Hill had an unusual number of public houses in proximity to each other, thanks to being on the historic route from Ellesmere and Chester.
 Pubs include the Woodman Inn, Bird in Hand, Royal Oak and Severn Apprentice.
 The Severn Apprentice closed in 2009 and was later gutted by fire, with the site it occupied being redeveloped for housing.

 A strangely named passage exists in the old former village – "Pig Trough".
 The Shropshire Agricultural Showground is just outside Coton Hill, and this is used once a year, usually in May, to hold the Shropshire County Show.

 Council houses were built in the suburb after the First World War.
 These were to number 195, but in the end only 70 were built, with the project being completed in 1924.